mridang/railcrossapp/README.md

 > [!IMPORTANT]
 > You'll need to ensure that you have the AWS credentials configured.
-Read the
-> guide on how to configure the variables https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html
+Read the guide on how to configure the variables https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html

 ### Running tests

-Run the test suite using `npm run test`
+Run the test suite using `npm run test`.
+Most tests are designed to use Localstack when possible.
+Jest automatically starts the containers defined in `docker-compose.yml`.

 ## Contributing